valango/vue-proper/README.md

 ### Package exports
 **`mixin`**`(settings : Object=, namespace : string=) : Object  `
 Factory returning mixin definition object.
-If settings are not provided at the first call, then exception will be thrown.
+If settings are not provided at the first call, then exception will be thrown (not correct!).
 Namespace defaults to 'proper' and it affects the names of instance methods.
 Once the settings objects is provided, it will be used in following calls.